MicrosoftDocs/defender-docs/defender-office-365/submissions-outlook-report-messages.md

 - **Reported as junk**: The messages are moved to the Junk Email folder.
 - **Reported as phishing**: The messages are deleted.

-### Use the Report Message add-in to report messages that aren't junk in Outlook
+### Use the Report Message add-in to report messages that aren't junk

 1. In Outlook, open a message in the Junk Email folder.
 2. Do one of the following steps based on your **Ribbon Layout** configuration in Outlook: